Mark Pincus: Zynga

-In July 2007 Pincus founded his fourth company, Zynga Inc. Zynga developed games on top of social networks such as Facebook, Myspace, and Bebo.
+In July 2007 Pincus founded his fourth company, Zynga Inc., named after his deceased American bulldog Zinga.
+Zynga developed games on top of social networks such as Facebook, Myspace, and Bebo.

 In 2011, Pincus took the company public with a $1 billion IPO.
-Pincus served as CEO of the company from 2007 to 2013.
-On July 1, 2013, Zynga recruited Don Mattrick, the former president of Interactive Entertainment Business at Microsoft, was to succeed Pincus as CEO.
+Pincus was CEO of the company from 2007 to 2013.
+On July 1, 2013, Zynga recruited Don Mattrick, the former president of Interactive Entertainment Business at Microsoft, to succeed Pincus as CEO.
 Pincus remained actively involved in the company as Chairman of the Board and Chief Product Officer, but stepped down from his role as chief product officer to focus on his role as chairman of the board, the company announced in April 2014.

 Pincus returned to the role of CEO of Zynga in April 2015.
 On March 7, 2016, Pincus stepped down as CEO, but continued his association with Zynga as Executive Chairman of the Board with Frank Gibeau in the role of CEO.
 In 2018, citing his confidence in Zynga's management, Pincus voluntarily reduced his voting rights in the company from 70% to 10% and stepped back to a non-executive chairman role.